kjosib/sophie/sophie/Sophie.md

 Sophie *intentionally* will not support user-defined operators.
 A small and standard set of operators imposes essentially no learning curve.
 For anything else, named functions are recommended.

+If you define the three-way comparison operator '<=>' for some particular type, then it must return an `order` and you will get the six relational operators for free.
+This makes sense when a total order is reasonable and natural.

+*Note:*
+There is a well-defined total order for (IEEE 754 floating point) numbers including both positive and negative *NaN* values, but the tree-walker might not match the VM's behavior because Python does not preserve the sign of *NaN*.

 -----